minecraft-dev/MinecraftDev/readme.md

 Building
 --------

-Make sure you have Java 8 installed.
+JDK 11 is required.
+Download it [here](https://adoptopenjdk.net/) if you don't already have it.
+Jetbrains has moved IntelliJ on to Java 11 internally, so this project takes advantage of that.

 Build the plugin with: